What Divorced or Separated Means for Your 2018 Taxes

 What About Alimony?

 The “above-the-line” distinction is important.
-It means you don’t have to itemize to claim the deduction, and itemizing isn’t always to every taxpayer’s advantage.
-Basically, all your itemized deductions would have to add up to more than the standard deduction for your filing status or you’d end up paying taxes on more income than you would have if you had just claimed the standard deduction in the first place.
-But this rule doesn’t affect alimony because you get to deduct it from your income before you get around to deciding if itemizing or claiming the standard deduction is in your best interests.
+It means you don't have to itemize to claim the deduction, and itemizing isn’t always to every taxpayer’s advantage.
+Basically, all your itemized deductions would have to add up to more than the standard deduction for your filing status or you’d end up paying taxes on more income than you would have to.

 Can You Deduct the Costs of Your Divorce?

-So now you know who can claim your children as dependents and you understand how to deduct or claim as income that alimony that’s been changing hands.
-Your divorce attorney has presumably figured out all the tax ramifications of the property exchange provided for in your divorce settlement or decree.
-But arriving at that property settlement, agreeing on custody terms and hammering out the alimony order cost you a ton in legal fees.
+Your divorce attorney has hopefully accounted for all the tax ramifications of the property exchange provided for in your divorce settlement or decree.
+But agreeing on custody terms and hammering out the alimony order cost you a ton in legal fees.
 Can you deduct those?

-Yes and no. You can’t deduct fees associated with getting you divorced, nor can you deduct most court costs.
-But you can deduct fees you paid that were associated with earning income that the IRS can tax you on, such as if you had to pay a lawyer to get an alimony order.
-You can deduct fees you spent on tax advice.
-Your attorney must break down his charges into two separate invoices, showing what you paid for the divorce in general on one and what you paid for tax-deductible services on the other.
-And the amount of alimony you received all year must exceed 2 percent of your AGI.
+Yes and no. You can’t deduct fees associated with getting a divorce, nor can you deduct most court costs.
+But you can deduct fees you paid that were associated with income, such as if you had to pay a lawyer to get an alimony order.
+In this case, the amount of alimony you received all year must exceed 2 percent of your AGI.
+You can also deduct fees you spent on tax advice.